mehtamohit013/mehtamohit013.github.io/_tabs/about.md

 {: .prompt-tip } -->

-Hi, I am currently a graduate student pursuing a master's degree in computer science at [New York University](https://www.nyu.edu/).
+Hi, I am currently a graduate student pursuing a master's degree in computer science at [New York University](https://www.nyu.edu/), graduating 2024.
 I completed my bachelor's degree in Electrical Engineering from the [Indian Institute of Technology Indore](https://www.iiti.ac.in).

 I am currently an active contributor to the [Ploomber](https://ploomber.io/) open-source suite and pursuing a Data Science internship at Ploomber for Summer 2023.

+**I am actively looking for Full time employment in the field of Data Science, Machine Learning and Data Engineering.
+If you have any openings, please feel free to contact me via email at [mehtamohit013@gmail.com](mailto:mehtamohit013@gmail.com)**

 ### Resume